 Students with documented disabilities are eligible for a support plan.
-These individualized plans are created using an existing IEP and/or 504 Plan and include an overall student profile as well as accommodations based on assessment information, family input, and MPA’s guidelines.
-The support plan is then shared with the student’s teachers so that accommodations can be provided in the classroom.
+These individualized plans are created using an existing IEP and/or 504 Plan and include an overall student profile as well as accommodations based on diagnostic assessment information, family input, and MPA’s guidelines.
+The support plan is then shared with the student’s teachers so that classroom recommendations and accommodations can be provided as needed.

 Mental Health Support For Anxiety and Depression